loehx/homepage/README.md

 ## Page contents

 The page contents are in a self made up structure of JSON and Markdown files.
-The assets get copied to into the `public` folder to get accessed from outside.
+The assets get copied to the `public` folder to get accessed from outside.
 The url request `/en/home` searches for a `home.json` in the `data/en` folder.
-This files represents the model, that gets passed to the view.
+This file represents the model, that gets passed to the view.

-All files named `settings.json` in the current or parent folder are getting included automatically in each model that gets requested.
+All files named `settings.json` in the current or parent folder are getting included automatically in each model.

 A JSON property value starting with `include:` gets resolved automatically.
 For instance: `"plugins": "include:../plugins.json"` becomes `"plugins": { "plugin #1": "dependence" }` or `"text": "include:./text.md"` becomes `"plugins": "##Title\nThis is a text."`.